NLog/NLog.AzureAppCenter/README.md

 - **AppSecret** - Appsecret for starting AppCenter if needed (optional)
 - **UserId** - Application UserId to register in AppCenter (optional)
 - **ReportExceptionAsCrash** - Report all exceptions as crashes to AppCenter (default=false)
+- **PathToCrashAttachmentDirectory** - Path to the files to be attached in crashes to AppCenter.
+All files are compressed before attaching them (optional)
 - **IncludeEventProperties** - Include LogEvent properties in AppCenter properties (default=true)
 - **IncludeMdlc** - Include MappedDiagnosticsLogicalContext (MLDC) that can be provided with MEL BeginScope (default=false)